stuchain/UoM_Cryptography/docs/ARCHITECTURE.md

 ### 1. Phase Modules (phases/)

-Each phase is a **standalone Python module** that can be run independently or imported by the frontend.
+Each phase is a **standalone Python module** that can be run independently or imported by the backend.

 **Design Pattern:**
 - Each phase file contains: